 “For this child I pray and the Lord has granted me my petition that I made to him.
 Therefore, I have lent him to the Lord.
 As long as he lives he is lent to the Lord and he worshiped the Lord there.”

-Children are wonderfully made by God and belong to Him.
+Children are wonderfully made by God and are a gift from Heaven.
 May we pray for children in the church and throughout the world to be saved by God’s grace through Christ.

 God, keep us from trying to control their lives.
-You are Lord over their lives, not us and so we pray that you would lead, guide, direct their steps for their good, for the spread of the Gospel through their lives for your glory through their lives.
+You are Lord over their lives, not us.
+And so we pray that you would lead, guide, and direct their steps for their good, for the spread of the Gospel through their lives for your glory through their lives.
 We trust you with our kids.
-We pray, God, that the fruit of our trusting you with them would be what it was said of Samuel here, that he worship the Lord, oh God, that they would worship you, they would know and enjoy and glorify you.
+And we pray, God, that the fruit of our trusting you with them would be what it was said of Samuel here in 1 Samuel 1:27–28.
+That he worship the Lord, oh God, that they would worship you, they would know and enjoy and glorify you.
 We pray in Jesus’ name.
 Amen.